Assumption violations in causal discovery and the robustness of score matching: Details on the synthetic data generation

 \subsection{Modeling of unfaithful distributions}

 Given a ground truth causal graph, we model an unfaithful distribution of the data by enforcing the cancellation of directed causal effects between pairs of nodes.
 In practice, we identify the fully connected triplets of nodes $X_i \rightarrow X_k \leftarrow X_j \leftarrow X_i$ in the ground truth, and we adjust the causal mechanisms such that the direct effect of $X_i$ on $X_k$ cancels out.
-In order to clarify the implementation details of our model, we consider a graph $\mathcal{G}$ with vertices $X_1, X_2, X_3$ and with the set of edges corresponding to the fully connected graph with trivial topological order $\pi = \{X_1, X_2, X_3\}$.
-We allow for mixed linear and nonlinear edges with liner effect on the nodes, such the set of structural equations is defined as:
+To clarify the implementation details of our model, we consider a graph $\mathcal{G}$ with vertices $X_1, X_2, X_3$ and with the set of edges corresponding to the fully connected graph with trivial topological order $\pi = \{X_1, X_2, X_3\}$.
+We allow for mixed linear and nonlinear mechanisms, such the set of structural equations is defined as:

 with $f$ nonlinear function.
 This definition of the mechanisms on $X_3$ cancels out $f(X_1)$ in the structural equation.
 In the case of large graphs with the number of nodes $d \in \{5, 10, 20, 50\}$ that we use in our experiments, we verify the unfaithful independencies in the data via kernel-based test of conditional independence~\cite{zhang2011}, in correspondence of the pairs of nodes whose causal effect cancels out.
 We use a threshold of $0.05$ for the conditional independence testing.